Fort Jezreel, Israel, 871 BC

 “Raisins.
 And a few flatbreads.”

 Nathan patted his bag.
-“Plus, a little water.
+“Plus, water.
 We can refill our skins at the brook.”

 “The Kerith.
 Tastes better than the river.”